survivejs/webpack-book/manuscript/04_what_is_webpack.md

 T> A dependency graph is a directed graph that describes how nodes relate to each other.
 In this case, the graph definition is defined through references (`require`, `import`) between files.
 Webpack statically traverses these without executing the source to generate the graph it needs to create bundles.

-T> Starting from webpack 5, there's support for [experiments](https://webpack.js.org/configuration/experiments/#experiments).
-These represent future functionality that's hidden behind a feature flag and allows early testing of the functionality.

-{pagebreak}

 ## Webpack's execution process

 ![Webpack's execution process](images/webpack-process.png)

 Webpack begins its work from **entries**.
 Often these are JavaScript modules where webpack begins its traversal process.
 During this process, webpack evaluates entry matches against **loader** configurations that tell webpack how to transform each match.

+T> Starting from webpack 5, there's support for [experiments](https://webpack.js.org/configuration/experiments/#experiments).
+These represent future functionality that's hidden behind a feature flag and allows early testing.

 ### Resolution process